Kelerchian/vaettir/vaettir-react/README.md

 ## Philosophy

-State management in React has always been passive, such as state machine or actor model.
-Passive object is a simple concept but it doesn't scale with complexity.
-As software grows in complexity, the required active computations take the form of business logic and control flow scattered across the codebase, making a single flow hard to track.
-In addition to that, this scattered business logic will eventually coincide with React component lifecycle management, making both hard to synchronize.

-On the other hand, Agent object can create output in absence of input and can receive input without outputting.
+The existing passive state management in the React ecosystem is simple until it explodes in complexity compared to the application's complexity.
+Passive state management relies on the fact that it reacts to an input or a signal--e.g. a dispatch, a method call.
+Most passive state management APIs are modelled after a sub turing-complete language constructs (e.g. state machine, actor model), making it hard to use to model turing-complete processes.
+Moreover, because of its passiveness, it is very hard to manage concurrent asynchronous operations acted upon it without modifying the state structure.

+An agent is a turing-complete and concurrent construct--a self executing object.
+It can both react to inputs and act without.
+Managing concurrent control flow from external parties is simpler.
 Think of a mini server running inside your application.

-Vaettir provides TypeScript API to easily create agents, manage its lifetime, and link it to React components.
-This allows authoring complex business logic that is decoupled from React lifecycle management.
+Vaettir-React provides API to design agents that:

+- can be linked to React's component lifetime
+- can flexibly signal changes to trigger React's component re-render

+This results in a loose-coupling with React component without extra hassle, making both the agent and the components easy to refactor.

 ## Basics

-Imagine a component that needs a periodical update.
+Imagine an imaginary scenario: a react component that updates periodically.
-With Vaettir, it can be easily written as an agent with an async loop that stops on the agent's destruction.
+It is easily written in Vaettir as an agent containing an async loop.

 ```tsx
 import { VaettirReact } from "vaettir-react";